According to researchers from Ohio, mindfulness could help with blood pressure

 MBSR is becoming increasingly popular in the medical community.

 Prof. Jon Kabat-Zinn was one of the first to see the benefits.
-He explains:
+For example, he explains:

 - He devised a behavioral program to help people cope with stress and be more at ease